-Psychologic factors, such as depression Depression A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more , can also contribute to pain.
+Psychologic factors, such as depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more , can also contribute to pain.
 Psychologic factors often affect how people feel pain and how intense it seems, but these factors are rarely the only cause of pain.

 Evaluation of Pain

 To evaluate a person with pain, doctors ask the person about the history and characteristics of the pain and its effect on how well the person can function.
 The person’s answers help them identify the cause and develop a treatment strategy.
 Questions can include the following:

 What is the pain like (for example, is it sharp, dull, crampy)?